fengyueran/webapp/docs/web-app进展-w3c-2021.md

 The maturity level of a published technical report indicates its place in the Recommendation Track process.
 The maturity levels "Working Draft" and "Working Group Note" represent the possible initial states of a technical report in the Recommendation Track process.
 The maturity levels "Recommendation", "Working Group Note", and "Rescinded Recommendation" represent the possible end states.

+- First Public Working Draft

+Announcement: The Director must announce the first Working Draft publication to other W3C groups and to the public.

+Purpose: The publication of the First Public Working Draft is a signal to the community to begin reviewing the document.
+See section 4.1 of the W3C Patent Policy [PUB33] for information about the policy implications of the First Public Working Draft.

+Entrance criteria: The Chair must record the group's decision to request advancement.
+Since this is the first time that a document with this short name appears in the Technical Reports index, Director approval is required for the transition.

+Ongoing work: After publication of the First Public Working Draft, the Working Group generally revises the technical report (see the Working Group "Heartbeat" Requirement) in accordance with its charter.

+In order to make Working Drafts available to a wide audience early in their development, the requirements for publication of a Working Draft are limited to an agreement by a chartered Working Group to publish the technical report and satisfaction of the Team's Publication Rules [PUB31].
+Consensus is not a prerequisite for approval to publish; the Working Group may request publication of a Working Draft even if it is unstable and does not meet all Working Group requirements.

+Working Groups should encourage early and wide review of the technical report, within and outside of W3C, especially from other Working Groups with dependencies on the technical report.
+Advisory Committee representatives should encourage review within their organizations as early as First Public Working Draft, i.e., before a Last Call announcement and well before a Call for Review of a Proposed Recommendation.

+The Working Group should be responsive to and facilitate ongoing review by addressing issues in a timely manner and clearly indicating changes between drafts (e.g., by providing "diffs" and summaries of substantive changes).

+Possible next steps:

+Forward: Last Call announcement, generally done after a series of Working Drafts.
+Otherwise: end work

 - Working Draft (WD)

   A Working Draft is a document that W3C has published for review by the community, including W3C Members, the public, and other technical organizations(the group that is developing it).

+- Candidate Recommendation Snapshot

+  which is supposedly the final output (even though you can never really finish).

 - Candidate Recommendation (CR)